 In 2017, the city manager convened a Prairie Dog Working Group made up of interested community members and city staff to provide recommendations on the management and conservation of prairie dogs on city lands.
-During this effort, the need for starting plague management on city lands was discussed and included in the group's final set of recommendations that was accepted by the city manager in 2018, followed by a staff implementation recommendation accepted by city council in 2019 (Appendix D).
+During this effort, the need for starting plague management on city lands was discussed and included in the group's final set of recommendations that was accepted by the city manager in 2018, followed by a staff implementation recommendation accepted by city council in 2019 (see May 7, 2019, City Council Agenda Item 6C: Prairie Dog Working Group Updates and Recommendations).
 Among these recommendations was that city staff develop a plague management plan to direct plague management on city-owned or managed prairie dog colonies.
 Reasons for pursuing plague management centered around concerns for the city's ability to conserve prairie dog populations with the challenge of periodic epizootic plague and resulting unpredictable large-scale declines in populations.

 The purpose of this plan is to clarify why plague management occurs on City of Boulder (COB) property and where, when and how plague management will be implemented to support the city's multiple goals for grassland ecosystems.
 This plan will serve as a guiding document on this topic.
+This plan should be considered in budget decisions related to grassland management.
 City budgets are developed annually, and resources, costs and priorities can change annually and can affect plan implementation.

 The goal of this plan is to provide the framework to manage plague as needed to support grassland ecosystems and meet citywide prairie dog conservation and management goals.
+This plan nests within the context and guidance of existing COB plans and policy documents (Appendix B).